dotnet/docs/docs/csharp/programming-guide/concepts/covariance-contravariance/variance-in-delegates.md

 ---
 title: "Variance in Delegates (C#)"
-description: Learn how the variance support in .NET Framework allows you to match method signatures with delegate types in all delegates. ms.date: 07/20/2015 ms.assetid: 19de89d2-8224-4406-8964-2965b732b890
+description: Learn how the variance support in .NET allows you to match method signatures with delegate types in all delegates. ms.date: 07/20/2015 ms.assetid: 19de89d2-8224-4406-8964-2965b732b890
 ---